 Often the best source of support is other carers in a similar situation to yourself.
-Many of Headway's groups and branches provide support group meetings and one-to-one support for carers.
+Many of Headway's local services provide support group meetings and one-to-one support for carers.
 These services are particularly helpful as they provide peer support from others in similar situations.

-If you are not able to attend a group or branch meeting, you can find support from other carers through our online communities.
+If you are not able to attend a local Headway, you can find support from other carers through our online communities.
 More information on these services is available at www.headway.org.uk/supporting-you.